How to Delete Cookies on Mac? Guide for Safari, Chrome & Firefox

 - Open Chrome.

-Finally, to delete cookies in Firefox browser you’ll have to spend only a few seconds.
-Its Recent History is accessible right from the top menu bar.
-So, to clear cookies in Firefox browser:
+Finally, to delete cookies in the Firefox browser you’ll have to spend only a few seconds.
+To clear cookies in Firefox browser:

 about:preferencesin the address bar.